Bishop Patrick’s Themes

 To deepen our understanding of discipleship we wanted to find out more about the original 12 disciples so that we could learn who they were and how we can be like them.
 Each class researched 2 disciples and then we shared our new understanding through PowerPoints and videos so that everyone in school could learn from one another.

-Our next focus on the theme of Discipleship will be during the Jubilee Year, beginning on Christmas Eve 2024 and lasting until the Feast of the Epiphany (6th January) 2026.
-The Jubilee Year 2025 will be dedicated to the theme of Discipleship, and we will be looking at some of the themes of the Year including care for creation, food poverty, forgiveness, and rest and worship.
+Discipleship was our Bishop’s Theme for the entirety of the Jubilee Year, which began on Christmas Eve 2024 and lasted until the Feast of the Epiphany (6th January) 2026.
+The Jubilee Year 2025 was dedicated to the theme of Discipleship and we explored themes such as care for creation, food poverty, forgiveness, and rest and worship.

 Missionary Discipleship: